DanielH131COL/Bunetix/README.md

   Rich chat message formatting using gradients, hex colors and `&` codes.

 - 🛡️ **Built-in Permission Checks**
-  Works with any permission plugin using nodes like `Bunetix.staff` and `Bunetix.staffchat`.
+  Works with any permission plugin using nodes like `Bunetix.staff`, `Bunetix.staffchat` and `Bunetix.stream`.

 ---